nimiq-network/developer-reference/chapters/block.md

 # Interlink
-The interlink implements the [Non Interactive Proofs of Proof of Work (NiPoPow)](https://eprint.iacr.org/2017/963.pdf) so that only some of the most difficult blocks in the current blockchain are enough to make a proof.
+The interlink implements the [Non Interactive Proofs of Proof of Work (NiPoPow)](https://eprint.iacr.org/2017/963.pdf) and contains links to previous blocks.

 An interlink is composed of